Twin Perspectives

 Hiring a car in Lanzarote isn’t essential, but it can make exploring the island much easier for families.

 Furthermore, a car gives you flexibility with children, allowing you to carry beach gear and supplies easily – making day trips stress-free.
-If you’re planning on staying mainly in a resort area (such as Playa Blanca, Costa Teguise, or Puerto del Carmen), you can get by without a taxi as everything you need is within walking distance or a short taxi ride.
+If you’re planning on staying mainly in a resort area (such as Playa Blanca, Costa Teguise, or Puerto del Carmen), you can get by without a hire car as everything you need is within walking distance or a short taxi ride away.

 visiting lanzarote in october